Application Deadline Extended! Now due Friday, Feb 24 @ 11:59pm EST

 Complete our self-paced online course Fostering Equity (intro to implicit bias, microaggressions, intersectionality, and interrupting bias in the workplace)

-Read two books on white supremacy and anti-racism
+Read excerpts from two books on white supremacy and anti-racism

 Complete our Anti-Racism Self-Assessment Tool